Uploaded image for project: 'Lustre'

 Overview

-It would be possible to implement delayed erasure coding on striped files in a similar manner to Phase 1 mirrored files, by storing the parity stripes in a separate component in the file, having a layout that indicates the erasure coding algorithm, number of data and parity stripes, stripe_size (should probably match file stripe size), etc. The encoding would be similar to RAID-4, with specific "data" stripes (the traditional Lustre RAID-0 file layout) in the primary component, and one or more "parity" stripes stored in a separate parity component, unlike RAID-5/6 that have the parity interleaved.
-For widely-striped files, there could be separate parity stripes for different sets of file stripes (e.g. 10x 12+3 for a 120-stripe file), so that data+parity would be able to use all of the OSTs in the filesystem without having double failures within a single parity group.
-For very large files, it would be possible to split the parity component into smaller extents to reduce the parity reconstruction overhead for sub-file overwrites.
-Erasure coding could also be added after-the-fact to existing RAID-0 striped files, after the initial file write, or when migrating a file from an active storage tier to an archive tier.
+It is possible to implement delayed erasure coding on striped files in a similar manner to Phase 1 mirrored files, by storing the parity stripes in a separate mirror in the file, having a layout that indicates the mirror contains parity data, the number of data and parity stripes, etc. The encoding would be similar to RAID-4, with specific "data" stripes (the traditional Lustre RAID-0 file layout) in the primary component, and one or more "parity" stripes stored in a separate parity mirror, unlike RAID-5/6 that have the parity interleaved.

-Writes to an erasure-coded file would mark the parity component stale matching the extent of the data component that was modified, as with a regular mirrored file, and writes would continue on the primary RAID-0 striped file.
-The main difference from an FLR mirrored file is that the writes would always need to go to the primary data component, and the parity component would always be marked stale.
+Writes to an erasure-coded file would mark the parity mirror stale matching the extent of the data component that was modified, as with a regular mirrored file, and writes would continue on the primary RAID-0 striped file.
+The main difference from an FLR data mirrored file is that the writes would always need to go to the primary data component, and the parity mirror would always be marked stale.
 It would not be possible to write to an erasure-coded file that has a failure in a primary stripe without first reconstructing it from parity.
+A parity stripe failure would not prevent reads.

 Space Efficient Data Redundancy